Losing Weight by Gaining Edges: From Numbers to Edges

 We observe that in the graphs produced by the above reduction, all $k$-cliques have non-negative weight.
-Therefore, we observe that Lemma~\ref{lem:ewclique} can also be viewed as a reduction to the ``minimum-weight'' $\kClique$ problem with edge weights, as opposed to the ``exact-weight'' version that we consider.
+Therefore, Lemma~\ref{lem:ewclique} can also be viewed as a reduction to the ``minimum-weight'' $\kClique$ problem with edge weights, where the edge sum is minimized.